-How To Make Flashlight Application in Android Studio
+How to Make Flashlight Application

-Make Flashlight Application In Android :
+Make Flashlight Application in Android Studio: A Beginner’s Guide

-First of all, you need camera permission in the Manifest.xml file to make a flashlight app.
-Therefore, we will add some camera permission in our Android studio manifest.XML file.
-So, the permission codes are given below.
-Copy and paste these codes under the package name.
+First, you need camera permission in the Manifest.xml file to make flashlight application.
+Therefore, we will add camera permission to our Android studio manifest.XML file.
+So, Copy and paste following permissions into your AndroidManifest file

 <uses-permission android:name="android.permission.CAMERA" />